EricFecteau/rust-data-analysis/src/getting_started/data.md

 **Source**: Statistics Canada, *Labour Force Survey: Public Use Microdata File*, January 2006 to present.
 Reproduced and distributed on an "as is" basis with the permission of Statistics Canada.

+> [!CAUTION]
+> The goal of this book is to show the power of data analysis using Rust, not analyze the LFS data.
+Some examples will use this data in a way that does not produce valid results (e.g. incorrect population, unweighted statistics, longitudinal analysis). **No results in this book should be interpreted as being valid.**

 ## Downloading

 Here is a Rust script to download all data necessary for this book.
 It creates approximately 2.6 GB of CSV data.
 A `bash` version of this script [can also be found here]().